 - Manufacturers’ common collection scheme of GRS Batterien Foundation

 - CCR REBAT Germany

 - European Recycling Platform (ERP)

 - Öcorecell (German only)

-These collection schemes generally work with third party contractors, such as logistics and disposal companies, to take back the batteries for them and fulfil the recovery obligations.
+These collection schemes generally use third party contractors, such as logistics and disposal companies, which take back the batteries for them and fulfil the recovery obligations.

 Industrial batteries include accumulators for electric bikes and pedelecs and for electric vehicles.
 These can also be returned to the distributors.